Code-Institute-Submissions/joeyo991-pp42SEpResub/README.md

 - As a frequent visitor, I want to be able to update my personal data so that I can keep my account up to date.
 - As a frequent visitor, I want to be able to update my picture on the app.
 - As a frequent visitor, I want to be able to upload a post.
+- As a frequent visitor, I want to be able to edit/delete a post.
 - As a frequent visitor, I want to be able to comment on other users' posts.
 - As a frequent visitor, I want to be able to view the comments on mine and other users' posts.